Asoul/fast-upload/README.md

 # fast-upload

+## Spec
+Page is extradinary simple, so very fast

+## Usage
-note: should change the function in multer/index.js
+should change the function in multer/index.js

 line 101:
 var proceed = options.onFileUploadStart(file);